The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Local Ensemble Statistics vs. Ergodicity

 The concept of ensemble implies the existence of statistically independent events.
 The ensemble average of a variable of the system is given by

-where $w_i$ is the measured variable at event $i$ and $p_i$ is the probability of observing the event $i$ with $p_i = 1/N$ when all events have the same probability of being ``observed".
-Angled brackets denote the ensemble average.
-In general it is desired to know the moments of a variable with respect to its ensemble average.
-The $n^{\textrm{ {th}}}$ central moments of a distribution are then:
+where $w_i$ is the measured variable at event $i$ and $p_i$ is the probability of observing the event $i$, with $p_i = 1/N$ when all events have the same probability of being observed.
+The $n^{\textrm{ {th}}}$ central moments of a variable with respect to its ensemble average are:

 where $\langle w \rangle $ is the ensemble average defined in equation \ref{eq:ensemble_average} and $N$ is the number of realizations or observations in the ensemble.
-It is common to invoke ergodicity and interchange volume averages by ensemble averages.
-In our case however, since realizations in the ensemble are correlated above $k_{\textrm{ {cut}}}$ this is not necessary and we can define the \textit{local ensemble moments} at position $\mathbf{x}$ as:
+In standard N-body simulations it is common to invoke ergodicity when computing halo properties and interchange volume averages by ensemble averages.
+In our case this is not necessary.
+Since realizations in the ensemble are correlated we can ``stack" them and instead define the \textit{local ensemble moments} of the stacked ensemble at position $\mathbf{x}$ as:

-In practice we compute the local $n^{\textrm{ {th}}}$ central ensemble moment by considering all $M$ sampling points (halos or particles) inside a sampling window of radius $R$ located at position $\mathbf{x}_i$ across all $N$ realizations:
+In practice we compute the local $n^{\textrm{ {th}}}$ central ensemble moment by considering all $M$ sampling points (haloes or particles) inside a sampling window of radius $R$ located at position $\mathbf{x}_i$ across all $N$ realizations:

 where $w(\mathbf{x}_{i,j})$ is the variable measured at sampling point $\mathbf{x}_{i}$ inside the sphere corresponding to realization $j$ and $\langle w(\mathbf{x}) \rangle_R $ is the local ensemble mean.